yewyewXD/Smart-Cover-Letter/README.md

 ## Description

 A cover letter generator tailored for junior developers to get their foot in the door.
-Pair up your portfolio website and a cover letter like this will increase 100x your chance of being seen.<br/>Feel free to fork or contribute to this project.
+Pair up your portfolio website and a cover letter like this will increase 100x your chance of being seen.

+Feel free to fork or contribute to this project.

 ## Build status